pragmint/open-practices/capabilities/monitoring-systems-to-inform-business-decisions.md

 When you practice double-loop learning, you map the relationships between projects, input metrics, and business KPIs.
 This lets you:
 * Reflect on experiments and question previous thinking at a deeper level
-* See how current efforts are (or aren’t) moving the right metrics
+* See how current efforts are (or aren't) moving the right metrics
 * Adjust course when assumptions prove false
 * Align teams by making strategy visible and testable